dljsjr/pisciform.fish/README.md

 Then, when you subsequently call the `fish` version of the function, the following happens:

 1. A script called a "runner" is executed as an argument to the appropriate shell (`bash`/`zsh`/`sh`)
-2. The runner script will create a tempdir to capture information it needs
+2. The runner script will create a tempdir to capture the information it needs
+3. The runner will source any init files that were passed to the wrapping call
-3. The runner will capture the existing environment variables and alias definitions for the subshell
+4. The runner will capture the existing environment variables and alias definitions for the subshell
-4. The runner will reset the directory stack so that only the changes from the function are captured.
+5. The runner will reset the directory stack so that only the changes from the function are captured.
-5. The runner will call the wrapped function or built-in
+6. The runner will call the wrapped function or built-in
-6. The runner will exit early with the command's status if the status is non-zero
+7. The runner will exit early with the command's status if the status is non-zero
-7. The runner will capture the environment variables, aliases, and directory  state from after the command is executed
+8. The runner will capture the environment variables, aliases, and directory stack state from after the command is executed
-8. The runner will compute the following deltas and report them to the fish environment:
+9. The runner will compute the following deltas and report them to the fish environment:
    1. Environment variables that no longer exist after the command has run; these variables will be erased with `set -e` in the fish environment
    2. Environment variable "upserts"; that is, variables that are new as well as variables that are changed.
       1. Variables that are part of an `export` declaration will be exported in the calling `fish` environment with `set -gx`
       2. Variables that are *not* exported will be set in the calling `fish` environment with `set -g`
    3. Aliases that exist after the script was run but did not exist before it was run will be created with `alias`
-9. The fish environment will `pushd` the reversed directory stack from the function execution; in other words, it will start from the bottom so that it ends up with the same final stack order as the subshell had when the function call completed.
+10. The fish environment will `pushd` the reversed directory stack from the function execution; in other words, it will start from the bottom so that it ends up with the same final stack order as the subshell had when the function call completed.
     1. If the element on the bottom of the stack is the same as the directory the function was originally called from, it'll get skipped.
-10. If the final directory from the directory stack following is not the same as the final value of the `PWD` environment variable, we'll `cd` in to the value that's in the ending version of `PWD`
+11. If the final directory from the directory stack following is not the same as the final value of the `PWD` environment variable, we'll `cd` in to the value that's in the ending version of `PWD`

 These values are all captured in a temporary directory created using `mktemp -d`.
 The wrapper function will clean up the `tmpdir` after execution.